 —60 seconds rest

-Everyone says cycling is the new golf, which is completely true: it’s a terrific group activity—for work or otherwise, and is one of the best cardio workouts for men over 40.
-But it's also the closest thing to pure cardiovascular exercise, where your effectiveness as a rider—and your endurance—is entirely defined by your heart’s ability to disperse blood throughout your body.
+Everyone says cycling is the new golf, which is completely true: it's a terrific group activity—for work or otherwise, and is one of the best cardio workouts for men over 40.
+But it's also the closest thing to pure cardiovascular exercise, where your effectiveness as a rider—and your endurance—is entirely defined by your heart's ability to disperse blood throughout your body.

 If you're serious about getting in the saddle, we recommend getting a proper bike fitting at your local bike shop.
 Cycling is great for your joints, but if you don't take your new steed isn't correctly anatomically aligned, it could throw your whole body out of whack—defeating the reason you got the bike in the first place—to improve your endurance, to build leg strength, to work your heart, and to scream down hills at 30+ miles an hour.

 Lanier recommends a 60-minute ride in which you sprinkle in 10 30-second sprints for your heart.
 (Add five more once you get your rides to 90 minutes.)

 There's a reason you're seeing your gym clearing out machines and making room for areas where dudes can perform Burpees and swing kettlebells to their hearts' delight.
 HIIT is one of the all-time best cardio workouts, which burns fat, shocks your cardiovascular system, and still leaves less wear-and-tear on the body than heavier strength training.
 They're also proven to help increase oxygen flow, improve pumping ability of the heart, and reduce the risk of heart attack.